England picks 3 new faces for 6 Nations opener

-Northampton's Phil Dowson was the other new face picked by coach Stuart Lancaster on Thursday and will make his debut aged 30 at No. 8, with Harlequins' Chris Robshaw leading the side in only his second appearance from openside.
+Northampton's Phil Dowson was the other new face picked by coach Stuart Lancaster on Thursday and will make his debut at No. 8, with Harlequins' Chris Robshaw leading the side in only his second appearance from openside.

 The 15 starters going for England's first win at Murrayfield since 2004 have a total of just 236 caps between them, fewer than the Scottish forwards alone.
 The Scotland team as a whole boasts 501.

 "We have been impressed with how the whole group has come together in the last 10 days and we have done a lot of work on and off the field,'' Lancaster said.
 "Now is the time to turn all that into a performance against Scotland that we can all be proud of.

 "It is a massive challenge - Murrayfield, the first game of the Six Nations - but one we are relishing.''